 PTTEP’s mission involves the supply of oil and gas to meet the country’s energy demand.
 In the production process, oil and gas leaks can cause serious incidents that endanger lives, the environment and assets.
 Recognizing this potential, PTTEP integrates Process Safety Management into the SSHE Management System (SSHE MS) to prevent and mitigate Major Accident Events in our operations.
 The Process Safety Management system is based on the Energy Institute's guidelines which are in line with international manufacturing Process Safety Management requirements.
 It is based on the following four principles:

 - Commitment to prevention of Major Accident Events and Process Safety;

 - Understanding process hazards and risks;

-- Management of process hazard risks to As Low As Reasonably Practicable (ALARP) throughout the asset development lifecycle; and
+- Management of process hazards and risks to As Low As Reasonably Practicable (ALARP) throughout the asset development lifecycle

 - Learning and improving from experience.